 My old advice favored collecting Membership Rewards.
 Why?
 Because I’m cheap.
 I liked the idea of erasing the annual fees on Amex Everyday Preferred cards via “Offers for you” program.
 And I still do.
 But I have to reluctantly admit that all the recent changes in UR program make a strong case for focusing on that program instead.

-While the initial sign-up bonus of 100K points on Chase Sapphire Reserve is VERY compelling (after tomorrow it will go down to 50K points for online applications), I think it’s a great card to hang on to as well.
+While the initial sign-up bonus on Chase Sapphire Reserve is compelling, I think it’s a great card to hang on to as well.
 Full disclosure: I personally won’t be renewing it because most of my everyday spending goes toward sign-up bonuses.
 I simply can’t justify this high of an annual fee, no matter how many perks come with it.
 But this post is not meant for people like me.
 If you are not sure, my advice is to apply for CSR in order to lock in the 100K points’ bonus.
 You will have a year to decide on whether it’s a keeper or not.

 Obviously, you could focus on both programs, but I honestly think Ultimate Rewards will be a better fit for majority of middle-class families who fly at least a few times per year.
 If you regularly have to buy trip insurance and value airline lounge access, CSR card is very useful indeed.
 Yes, you will have to do some work and switch Chase cards as needed in order to maximize your rewards.
 But the points will surely add up if you do.